CtrlK

 Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

 This is a well-structured, highly actionable skill with clear workflows and excellent concrete examples.
-Its main weakness is length—it tries to serve as both a tutorial and a complete reference, resulting in extensive inline tables that could be offloaded to reference files.
-The troubleshooting section with correct/incorrect patterns is particularly strong.
+Its main weakness is length—several reference tables (file properties, operators, summaries) could be moved to supporting files to improve conciseness and progressive disclosure.
+The troubleshooting section with WRONG/CORRECT pairs is particularly valuable.

 Suggestions

-Move the file properties reference table, filter operators table, and summary formulas table to a separate reference file (e.g., references/PROPERTIES_REFERENCE.md) and link to it, keeping only the most essential items inline.
+Move the file properties reference table, filter operators table, and default summary formulas table to a separate reference file (e.g., references/PROPERTIES_REFERENCE.md) to reduce SKILL.md length and improve progressive disclosure.

 DimensionReasoningScore